-Drama productions at the high school level can be memorable, “incarnating” experiences both for students and for the entire school community.
-Since the theatrical journey is as important as the destination, we work with a sequence of rehearsal exercises designed to help students imagine characters and, ultimately, plays into being.
-Speech, gesture, and timing all receive special emphasis.
-The goal here is to offer participants an insight into why the dramatic process can be a “mini-initiation” for all involved.
+Drama productions at the high school level can be memorable, incarnating experiences both for students and for the entire school community.
+Since the theatrical journey is as important as the destination, we will work with a sequence of rehearsal exercises designed to help students imagine characters and, ultimately, plays into being.
+Movement, speech, gesture, timing will receive special emphasis.
+The goal here is to offer participants an insight into why the dramatic process can be a mini-initiation for all involved.

-- Creating the Character: psychological gestures, locating “centers”, playing with props, discovering voices
+psychological gestures, locating “centers,” playing with props, discovering voices